cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 (\*) Indicates a change that breaks wire compatibility with the previous draft.

+07:

+* Rename PRG to XOF ("eXtendable Output Function").
+Accordingly, rename PrgSha3 to XofShake128 and PrgFixedKeyAes128 to XofFixedKeyAes128.
+"PRG" is a misnomer since we don't actually treat this object as a pseudorandom generator in existing security analysis.

+* Replace cSHAKE128 with SHAKE128, re-implementing domain separation for the customization string using a simpler scheme.
+This change addresses the reality that implementations of cSHAKE128 are less common. (\*)

+* Define a new VDAF, called Prio3SumVec, that generalizes Prio3Sum to a vector of summands.

+* Prio3Histogram: Update the codepoint and use the parallel sum optimization introduced by Prio3SumVec to reduce the proof size. (\*)

+* Daf, Vdaf: Rename interface methods to match verbiage in the draft.

+* Daf: Align with Vdaf by adding a nonce to `shard()` and `prep()`.

+* Vdaf: Have `prep_init()` compute the first prep share.
+This change is intended to simplify the interface by making the input to `prep_next()` not optional.

+* Prio3: Split sharding into two auxiliary functions, one for sharding with joint randomness and another without.
+This change is intended to improve readability.

+* Fix bugs in the ping-pong interface discovered after implementing it.

 06:

 * Vdaf: Define a wrapper interface for preparation that is suitable for the